Yemeni civil war (2014–present): Peace process

 The Yemeni Civil War, which began in 2014, has been one of the most heavy conflicts in history, and caused a severe humanitarian crisis.
 In recent years, however, there have been several efforts to achieve a peaceful resolution and bringing stability to the country.

 One of the most important developments in the peace process was the Stockholm Agreement, which was reached in December 2018 between the conflicting parties, the government of Yemen and the Houthi rebels.
 This agreement focused on implementing a ceasefire in the city of Hodeida and the areas surrounding the city.
 The agreement also focused on the redeployment of forces, and addressing humanitarian concerns.
 The agreement was seen as a significant step to alleviate the suffering of the Yemeni people and for further negotiations.

 Subsequently, there have been multiple rounds of talks and negotiations facilitated by the United Nations.
 These discussions have covered a comprehensive political solution, prisoner exchanges and the establishment of a transitional government.
 The main goal has been to address the causes of the conflict, foster national reconciliation and restore security and stability in Yemen.

 Another important development in the peace process was the Riyadh Agreement, between the Yemeni government and the Southern Transitional Council (STC) in November 2019.
 This agreement aimed to resolve power struggles in southern Yemen by establishing a power-sharing arrangement between the two parties.
 It was seen as a significant step towards achieving a unified Yemen and an important component of the broader peace process.
 While progress has been made, the road to peace in Yemen remains challenging due to ongoing clashes, political divisions and regional rivalries.
 Additionally, the humanitarian situation in Yemen remains dire, with millions of people in urgent need of assistance.

 The Wall Street Journal reported in March 2023 that Iran agreed to halt all military support to Houthis and abide by the UN arms embargo, as part of a Chinese-brokered Iran-Saudi rapprochement deal.
-The agreement was concluded with the objective to put pressure on Houthi militants to end the conflict through negotiated settlement; with Saudi and US officials describing the concomitant Iranian behaviour as a "litmus test" for the endurance of the Chinese-brokered détente.
+The agreement was concluded with the objective of putting pressure on Houthi militants to end the conflict through negotiated settlement; with Saudi and US officials describing the concomitant Iranian behaviour as a "litmus test" for the endurance of the Chinese-brokered détente.
 The agreement was concluded in the background of Iran's international isolation following the escalation of its nuclear program, an ongoing crackdown on Mahsa Amini protests and its support to Russian invasion of Ukraine.

+On May 14, 2026, following 14 weeks of negotiations in Amman, Jordan, with various UN officials and International Committee of the Red Cross (ICRC) observers, both governments sign a deal to release nearly 1,700 detainees in the largest prisoner swap in the war's history.
+The Houthi head of the Prisoner's Affairs committee said that 1,100 of the detainees are Houthi-affiliated, while the remaining 580 from the other side include seven Saudis and 20 Sudanese nationals.
+The ICRC was chosen to facilitate the repatriation process for both sides.